bhj/KaraokeEternal/docs/content/_index.md

 title: Overview
 ---

 Host awesome karaoke parties where everyone can easily find and queue songs from their phone's web browser.
 The player is also browser-based with support for MP3+G, MP4 video and WebGL visualizations.
-The server runs locally, no internet connection required.
+The server is self-hosted with no internet connection required.

 {{< screenshots >}}

 Karaoke Forever basically has 3 parts:

 - **<a href='{{< ref "docs/index.md/#karaoke-forever-server" >}}'>Server:</a>** Runs on almost any OS to serve the app and your media files
-- **<a href='{{< ref "docs/index.md/#karaoke-forever-the-web-app" >}}'>App:</a>** Fast, modern browser app designed for "karaoke conditions"
+- **<a href='{{< ref "docs/index.md/#karaoke-forever-the-web-app" >}}'>App:</a>** Fast, modern mobile browser app designed for "karaoke conditions"
 - **<a href='{{< ref "docs/index.md/#player" >}}'>Player:</a>** Just another part of the app, designed to run fullscreen on the system handling audio/video for a <a href='{{< ref "docs/index.md/#rooms-admin-only" >}}'>room</a>

 ## Features